A Watts family website Ministry of Injustice ! CI5 ! Met Police ! West Midlands Police ! Honest !

 - In the realm of law and order, the term “unlawful” denotes actions or behaviours that run counter to established laws, regulations, or ethical standards within a given society.
 It serves as a fundamental concept in delineating the boundaries of acceptable […]

-- Auditing Britain is a popular YouTube channel that had 300,000 subscribers and 655 videos (As of 27th September 2024).
+- Auditing Britain is a popular YouTube channel that had 302K subscribers and 668 videos (As of 23rd October 2024).
 Auditors such as Auditing Britain, it is said, use “security concerns surrounding the filming of staff and premises, alongside limited powers […]

 - Fraud is a criminal offence in the UK and can result in serious penalties.
 The relevant legislation in the UK is the Fraud Act 2006.
 Under this Act, it is an offense to dishonestly make a false representation with the intention […]